 Why I read “Man Enough: Undefining My Masculinity” by Justin Baldoni.

-Umm, yah.
-Truth be told, I was already armchair crushing on Justin Baldoni (aka Rafael) during all five seasons of Jane The Virgin (and sharing that crush space with Jaime Camil, (aka Rogelio) but after reading his new book “Man Enough: Undefining My Masculinity” I’ve learned that there is so much more to him than chiseled chest, ripped abs, and acting chops.
+Truth be told, I loved all five seasons of Jane The Virgin for several reasons, but after reading Justin Baldoni’s new book “Man Enough: Undefining My Masculinity” I’ve learned that there is so much more to Justin (aka Rafael) than just chiseled chest and ripped abs.
 But, beyond his notable celebrity, why would I read a book about masculinity you may ask?
-Why should I, an able-bodied hetero cisgender woman and mother of daughters, care about masculinity and what it means to be a man?
+Why should I, a hetero woman and mother of daughters, care about masculinity and what it means to be a man?
 No, it’s not *just* because I was fan-girling JB and wanted to understand his take on masculinity.
 It’s not *just* because I have an unrelenting curiosity about all people.
 It’s not *just* because I have daughters and hope to better understand the world of men that they may or may not encounter in this coming generation.
 And it’s not *just* because my work often puts me squarely at the center of women’s leadership challenges and I wanted to equally and fairly understand the challenges that men face too.

 Yes, it’s all those things but also goes so much deeper.
 You see, it’s because I know/we know that getting to gender equality, getting to true gender balance within organizations, getting to gender equity with our partners in the home around caregiving and unpaid work, is all closely tied up with what we consider to be desirable masculine and feminine traits - our very binary view.
 These so-called desired traits are built upon hundreds of years of historical gender social norms that we (both men and women) continue to perpetuate over and over again.
 Our ideas about masculinity and femininity are tightly wound into our social constructs and we cling to those binary constructs for safety and security often unknowingly, as if they are our compass which guides our worth.
 These constructs are with us at work, at home, and most definitely at the bar and at the gym.
 We use them to measure how we fit in and belong.
 How feminine am I?
 How masculine is he?